-In the United States alone, there are currently over 210 Million licensed drivers, and that number will only continue to increase.
+In the United States alone, there are currently over 210 Million licensed drivers (and over 300,000 Uber drivers), and that number will only continue to increase.
 According to a 2013 report from the U.S. Department of Transportation's National Highway Traffic Safety Administration, there were 5,615,000 accidents in the US in 2012.
 In 2011, there were 5,338,000 accidents.
 With car accident numbers so high, it's surprising how few people know the most important steps to take after a crash.

 Unfortunately, auto accidents are as stressful (and oftentimes as painful) as they are common, and can leave their victims feeling disoriented and confused, so we can understand why not everyone will instantly know what to do directly after a wreck.
 Learning what to do in case of a car accident now is the best way to prepare yourself in the event that you ever find yourself in an accident.
 The checklists below, provided by State Farm offer a solid foundation for what to do in the face of an auto accident:

 What To Do After a Car Accident: Immediately After Accident

 - Take a deep breath and stay calm

 - Check for injuries; call an ambulance when in doubt

 - If accident is minor, move cars to a safe place, out of traffic

 - Turn on your vehicle's hazard lights and use cones, warning triangles or flares for safety